City of Ames’ Podcasts

 From Agenda to Action is part of the City of Ames Podcasts network, offering residents a clear and approachable way to stay informed about local government and community decisions.

-In this episode of Ames in Focus, host Bill Gebhart sits down with City Forester Gabriele Edwards to talk about one of the simplest ways residents can make a lasting impact: planting trees.
+In this episode of Ames in Focus, host Bill Gebhart sits down with Layne Fober, Energy Services Coordinator for Ames Electric Services, to talk about one of everyone's favorite topics: saving money.

 In this episode of From Agenda to Action, host Bill Gebhart sits down with Mayor John Haila to preview key items scheduled for discussion at the upcoming Ames City Council meeting.

 This episode highlights several agenda items that may be of interest to residents and the community.
 While it does not cover every topic, it offers a closer look at a few of the discussions Council will be considering and what they could mean for Ames.
-Think of it as your meeting preview, minus the need to bring a chair.
+Think of it as your meeting preview, without having to read through hundreds of pages of agenda materials.

 From Agenda to Action is designed to give listeners a clearer understanding of what is on the agenda, what decisions Council will be asked to make, and how those decisions may impact daily life in Ames.